cfpb/consumerfinance.gov/docs/javascript-unit-tests.md

     describe( 'gimmeObject()', () => {

       it( 'should return an object with expected value', () => {
-        sampleObject = {
+        // You'll need to add `let sampleObject;` at the top of the file, too. sampleObject = {
             image: 'https://vignette.wikia.nocookie.net/tmnt/images/0/00/Krangnobody.png',
             caption: 'Krang portrait'